rez4mt/rpi-fan/README.md

-## Simple python script to turn fan on/off for you raspberry pi.
+## Simple python script to turn fan on/off for your raspberry pi.

 "fan" is a python scripts that checks for cpu temperature and turns on/off the installed fan accordingly.<br/>